mindscan-de/BrightFlux/README.md

 UI-Dashboard
 * a dashboard is an interactive information board, which should be configurable
   * visualizers (last, all, average, between two, as value, as graph, as chart pie, as cockpit data, as hardcoded image from a string)
-  * extract a particular value, then transform and then visualize a particular value

 DFQL